uber-archive/coding-challenge-tools/README.md

 --------

 When you’re done, host it somewhere and provide us with the server's URL, as well as a Github/Bitbucket URL for the repo hosting your code.
+Please also include a link to your resume in the README.